freeCodeCamp/guide/src/pages/vim/modes/index.md

 Normal mode can be accessed from other modes by pressing `Esc` or `<C-[>`.

 ### Insert Mode

-This is the second most used mode.
+This is the second most used mode, and will be the most familiar behavior to most people.
+Once in insert mode, typing inserts characters just like a regular text editor.
 You can enter it by using an insert command from normal mode.

-These include:
+Insert commands include:
-- `i` for 'insert', switches to insert mode where the cursor is
+- `i` for '**i**nsert', this immediately switches vim to insert mode
+- `a` for '**a**ppend', this moves the cursor after the current character and enters insert mode
+- `o` inserts a new line below the current line and enters insert mode on the new line

+These commands have an uppercase variety too:
-- `I` moves the cursor to the beginning of the line and inserts
+- `I` moves the cursor to the beginning of the line and enters insert mode
-- `a` for 'append', switches to insert mode 1 character after the cursor
-- `A` moves the cursor to the end of the line and inserts
+- `A` moves the cursor to the end of the line and enters insert mode
-- `o` moves the cursor to a next line and inserts
-- `O` creates a new line and inserts at the cursor's current position
+- `O` inserts a new line above the current one and enters insert mode on the new line

 There are so many more ways of inserting text in vim that can't be listed here but these are the simplest.
+Also, beware of staying in insert mode for too long; vim is not designed to be used in insert mode all the time.

-Once in insert mode, typing inserts characters before the cursor.
-To leave insert mode and return to normal mode, press `<esc>` or `ctrl-[`
+To leave insert mode and return to normal mode, press `Esc` or `<C-[>`

 ### Visual Mode
 Visual mode it used to select text, similar to how clicking and dragging with a